 The guidelines above will help keep communication crystal clear, while minimizing the time it takes to disseminate everything to a dispersed team.

 Performance management involves more than KPIs.
-If you want your group to stay focused and produce great work, you need to make everyone feel included.
+If you want your group to stay focused and produce great work, everyone must feel included.
 Spending time together – even virtually – can significantly improve teamwork.
 You have a few options to accomplish this.

 The idea of a virtual coworking day is simple, but effective.